-The death of Papa Paul Ighalo left Odion Ighalo dumbfounded considering the fact that he had a father-son conversation with him only two days before his death which papa prayed for him to score goals as he was experiencing Goal drought.
+The death of Papa Paul Ighalo left Odion Ighalo dumbfounded, considering the fact that he had a father-son conversation with him only two days before his death in which Papa prayed for him to score goals as he was experiencing Goal drought.

 Ighalo is a fun persona and that is very obvious in his social media posts.
 But little do people know Ighalo is a boxing fan as evidenced by his attendance at Anthony Joshua’s World Heavyweight bout against American Charles Martin.

-Odion Ighalo Childhood Story Plus Untold Biography Facts – A Late Entry into National Team
+Odion Ighalo Facts – A Late Entry into National Team:

-Odion Ighalo got into the national team late.
+The Baller got into the Nigerian national team late.
 Despite his early promise at Udinese and Watford and Watford in the Championship, Ighalo never got into the national team until he was 26.
 Former interim coach Daniel Amokachi called him up for the first in March 2015.

-Without a doubt, one of the benefits of playing in numerous leagues across Europe is the opportunity to learn different languages and culture.
+Without a doubt, there are benefits of playing in numerous leagues across Europe.
+One of such is the opportunity to learn different languages and culture.
 This is the case of Odion Ighalo.